dnsdrs/microCmp/readme.md

 - If the consent is not given (or given yet), the queue won't be executed.
 - If or when the consent is given, all functions pushed to the queue will run.

-Please note that you cannot push named function directly in the queue
+Please note that you cannot push named function directly in the queue and that you need absolutely need the first two lines

 > ⛔️ Don't do that ⛔️
 >
 > ```js
-> microCmp.toTriggerOnConsent.push(myFunction())
+> microCmp.toTriggerOnConsent.push(myFunction(); myOtherFunction())
 > ```
 >
 > ```js